 Other than connecting high-end displays to your laptop, you can also use Thunderbolt 4 for high-performance networking.
 While the inbuilt ethernet port of your laptop is good enough for basic internet connectivity, such gigabit ethernet ports are quite limited for network storage and local file transfers.
 On the other hand, with the right Thunderbolt 4 adapter, you can easily enjoy 10-gigabit network speeds on your laptop which should be more than enough for most.

-There might be a lot of cases where you might want to use your laptop along with a monitor, keyboard, and a mouse on a desk for better productivity.
+There might be a lot of cases where you might want to use your laptop along with a monitor, keyboard, and mouse on a desk for better productivity.
 Although, connecting all these devices alongside a network cable and your laptop charger can be quite cumbersome and time-consuming.

-To overcome this issue, you can simply connect a Thunderbolt 4 dock for your laptop.
+To overcome this issue, you can simply connect a Thunderbolt 4 dock to your laptop.
 With these docks, you can simply connect all of your peripherals and network cables to a single hub or dock.
 This dock then connects to your laptop over a single Thunderbolt 4 cable for ease of use.
 In fact, most of these Thunderbolt 4 docks also charge your laptop at the same time allowing you to easily use your laptop without needing your laptop charger.

 High-Speed External Storage